Colotis celimene

 Colotis celimene, the lilac tip or magenta tip, is a butterfly of the family Pieridae.
 The species was first described by Hippolyte Lucas in 1852.
 It is found in the Afrotropical realm.

+Description

 The wingspan is 37–40 mm.
 The adults fly year round, peaking from March to May.

+Habitat and behavior

+Adults are observed residing near tall trees and thorny vegetation.
+They hover up to approximately 4 metres above ground level.

 The larvae feed on Boscia albitrunca and Capparis species.